 Breasts may naturally lose their elasticity after pregnancy, sudden weight gain or ageing.
-Breast uplift procedures (also known as Mastopexy) offer women the chance to lift and restore firmness to their breasts, giving a more youthful appearance.
+Breast uplift procedures (also known as Mastopexy) offer women the chance to lift and restore firmness to their breasts, giving them a more youthful appearance.

 Our surgeons at The McIndoe Centre guarantee the highest standards of surgical care and offer life-changing results for women looking to enhance their breasts.

 Breast uplift surgery is a fantastic option for women looking to restore their body confidence and adopt a more youthful appearance.

 Breast uplift surgery focuses on ‘lifting’ your breasts so they become firmer and higher.
 The surgery focuses on removing extra or loose skin from the breasts to make them appear more youthful.

 - Restoring volume after weight loss

 Unlike breast augmentation, this procedure does not increase the size of your breasts.
 However, your breasts may appear larger due to their new, higher placement and they will also feel firmer.

 Breasts will naturally lose elasticity with age, after pregnancy, breastfeeding and sudden weight loss.
 The skin and fibrous ligaments within the breast tissue slowly stretch over time, leaving the tissue with little support.

 While it is not possible to replicate the fibrous support of the breasts, they can be reshaped and lifted by removing excess skin from targeted areas.
 This includes remodelling breast tissue and repositioning the nipples on the new breasts.

 The procedure can also involve reducing the size of the areola while having the breasts repositioned at the same time.